 Dynamic and Data Driven

 SSRS provides businesses with its unique Dynamic and Data Driven Schedule.
 This schedule processes to search through your database to find the parameter values.
 Once it has these values it generates and delivers a unique report for each value.
 This Dynamic and Data Driven schedule is a great asset to your company.
-But what if you needed multiple data-driven ouputs to be delivered in a single email?
+But what if you needed multiple data-driven outputs to be delivered in a single email?

 Pre- and Post-Automation